microsoft/playwright/docs/src/events.md

 ## Adding/removing event listener

+Sometimes, events happen in random time and instead of waiting for them, they need to be handled.
-Playwright supports traditional language mechanisms to subscribe and unsubscribe from events:
+Playwright supports traditional language mechanisms for subscribing and unsubscribing from the events:

 ```js
 page.on('request', request => console.log(`Request sent: ${request.url()}`));